 On November 11, 2020, our sponsor paid \$25,000, or approximately \$0.003 per share, to cover certain of our offering and formation costs in consideration of 7,187,500 Class B ordinary shares, par value \$0.0001.
+On January 11, 2021, we effected a share capitalization resulting in our sponsor holding 7,500,000 Class B ordinary shares.
 The number of founder shares issued was determined based on the expectation that such founder shares would represent 20% of the issued and outstanding shares upon completion of this offering.
-If we increase or decrease the size of this offering, we will effect a share capitalization or a share surrender or redemption or other appropriate mechanism, as applicable, with respect to our Class B ordinary shares immediately prior to the consummation of this offering in such amount as to maintain the number of founder shares, on an as-converted basis, at 20% of the issued and outstanding ordinary shares upon the consummation of this offering.
-Up to 937,500 founder shares are subject to forfeiture by our sponsor depending on the extent to which the underwriters' over-allotment option is exercised.
+Up to 625,000 founder shares are subject to forfeiture by our sponsor depending on the extent to which the underwriters' overallotment option is exercised.
 The founder shares (including the Class A ordinary shares issuable upon exercise thereof) may not, subject to certain limited exceptions, be transferred, assigned or sold by the holder.

-Our sponsor has committed, pursuant to a written agreement, to purchase an aggregate of 4,900,000 private placement warrants (or 5,400,000 private placement warrants if the over-allotment option is exercised in full) for a purchase price of \$1.50 per whole warrant in a private placement that will occur simultaneously with the closing of this offering.
-As such, our sponsor's interest in this transaction is valued at between \$7,350,000 and \$8,100,000, depending on the number of private placement warrants purchased.
+Our sponsor has committed, pursuant to a written agreement, to purchase an aggregate of 5,233,333 private placement warrants (or 5,566,667 private placement warrants if the over-allotment option is exercised in full) for a purchase price of \$1.50 per whole warrant in a private placement that will occur simultaneously with the closing of this offering.
+As such, our sponsor's interest in this transaction is valued at between \$7,850,000 and \$8,350,000, depending on the number of private placement warrants purchased.
 Each private placement warrant entitles the holder to purchase one Class A ordinary share at \$11.50 per share, subject to adjustment.
 The private placement warrants (including the Class A ordinary shares issuable upon exercise thereof) may not, subject to certain limited exceptions, be transferred, assigned or sold by the holder until 30 days after the completion of our initial business combination.